casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 </details>

-### Minting Tokens
+### Minting tokens

-Mint process converts a probable non-fungible item into an NFT.
-The Casper virtual machine executes the code stored in the smart contract and maps the item to a token on the blockchain which contains certain attributes known as metadata.
+The token minting process creates NFTs from certain items.
+The Casper virtual machine executes the code stored in the smart contract and maps the item to a blockchain token containing certain attributes known as metadata.
 The creator's public key serves as a certificate of authenticity for that particular NFT.

 #### Executing mint() method